artemii-yanushevskyi/Similar-Picture-Finder/README.md

 # Similar Image Finder

-__A console tool which finds similar images in a given folder and prints similar pairs.__
+A console application that finds duplicate photos in a given directory.

+# Usage

+    ./SimilarPictureFinder.py --path path/to/image_dir

 # Mini Scrum